| Sestinas are a fixed form of poetry in which endwords are repeated in a pattern through six stanzas of six lines each,

 My soul recalls no still night felled between us.

-It seems we were born together, and together return
+seems we were born together, and together return

-of the sovereign tide.
+anew to the whitening day.
+To the turnof the sovereign tide.
 My hands laid bare reveal

-another light.
 And hand to my hand we make a country of us,

 my companion of nightlong ways.
 Let these common lands give

-shape to sleeping wiles.
+to sleeping wiles.
 Let the bright and pebbled shore abide

 the rushing sea.
-"In country sleep" we'll toil our songstilled mystery.
+"In country sleep" we'll toil our

-And will we sing, in furthered seasons, the hearthstone mysteries
+And will we sing, in furthered seasons, the hearthstone mysteriesof time's greener passion?
+Love again our

-of time's greener passion?
-Love again our tamer glories?
+tamer glories?
 If so return

 to the hallowed spire of youth.
 In this gentle fate we'll abide,

-for what is our hymn but a child's bedtime refrain?
+our hymn but a child's bedtime refrain?
 What is revealed

-in mystery but the coming breeze we long to breathe and give
+in mystery but the coming breeze we long to breathe and

 to the new?
 Its buried scent a memory which knows us

 again.
-Then by the sway of winter's solemn flame let us
+Then by the sway of winter's solemn flame let usfirm this vow.
+Though the prophet moon still

 before us, our last will be a greener gold, given

 to the one sacrament.
-And breath by breath return
+And breath by breath

 again to our certain selves, our nightbound promise revealed.